DigiNode-Tools/diginode-tools/README.md

 ### DigiAsset Node ONLY Setup

 If you have a low spec device that isn't powerful enough to run DigiByte Node, you can use the ```--dganode-only``` flag to setup only a DigiAsset Node.
-This requires very little disk space or memory and should work on very low power devices.
-If you later decide you want to add a DigiByte Node as well, you can use the ```--full-diginode``` flag to upgrade your existing DigiAsset Node setup.
+Using this flag bypasses the hardware checks required for the DigiByte Node.
+A DigiAsset Node requires very little disk space or memory and should work on very low power devices.
+If you later decide you want to install a DigiByte Node as well, you can use the ```--full-diginode``` flag to upgrade your existing DigiAsset Node setup.
+This can also be accessed from the main menu.

 Example:
 ```curl -sSL diginode-setup.digibyte.help | bash -s -- --dganode-only``` or